 Test the brake on your truck at the start of each shift.
 Know the distance it takes to stop before starting work.

-If at any time the stopping distance is too long for you to stop safely, don't use the truck.
-Report any problem to your supervisor.
+If at any time the stopping distance is too long for you, don't use your truck.
+Notify your supervisor.